 That’s a lot of pressure. – to hang all your hopes on a little red button as a sign of progression?

 Is that where we are?
 Is this a sign of the times?
 A paradigm shift?
 Where success as an artist, vendor, an interesting person all depends solely on our digital reach?

 A reach, that according to my handy insights feature is from here to my momma’s house.
 Right in her yahoo inbox.
 Where she replies to my blog posts with, “I don’t get it?” and “Why so many curse words?”

 There’s gotta be a better way.
 Like, I gotta know how the creators of Ben & Jerry’s did it without the use of social media.
 How did they start slangin ice cream without uannoyingly announcing to their followers in the caption,

 “Workin on somethin.
 I’ll stunt when it’s official.
 Just know it’s gon be cold!” #boss. #cookiesanddreams. #freezerchallenge. #teamnosleep.

 Look.
 I live a tortoiseshell kind of life.
 I poke my head out when I wanna and I move at a pace that is comfortable for me.

 I don’t believe that the only kind of success is instant and I don’t need a lot to be happy.

-And I’m not trying to go crazy figuring out this got damn algorithm either.
-Is that ok?
+And you wanna know something else, I’m not trying to go crazy figuring out this got damn algorithm either.
+What I look like?
+An engineer?

 Are you an artist?
 An introverted entrepreneur?
-Gotta fascinating, yet private life?
 How do you navigate this social media shindig?